rauljm/crawler_sympla/README.md

 ### Install Dependencies
 ---------------------------------------
-First, please, create a virtualenv to project.
+First, please, create a virtualenv to project and follow the instructions below.

 ```sudo apt-get install build-essential```
 <br>